Pennsylvania Regulation Section 125.51, Allowance of deduction for cost depletion provides in part:

 The deduction for depletion is calculated at the partnership or S corporation level.
 Pennsylvania personal income tax rules do not allow a deduction for depletion in excess of basis in the property.
 If the taxpayer’s basis is negative, then the taxpayer must adjust the capital account.

-See Pennsylvania Personal Income Tax Guide Chapter 16, Pass Through Entities.
+PA Personal Income Tax Guide - Pass Through Entities.

 Pennsylvania Personal Income Tax Treatment of Intangible Drilling Costs